 FNCCI asks govt to waive visa fees to boost arrivals

-Dec 23, 2015-The private sector has asked the government to waive visa fees temporarily to keep Nepal’s tourism industry alive as it is close to collapsing after being hit by a series of bad luck this year.
+Dec 23, 2015-The private sector has asked the government to waive visa fees temporarily to keep Nepal’s tourism industry alive as it is close to collapsing after being hit by a series of bad luck this year.“A visa fee exemption for at least six months would be an important move to boost tourist arrivals at a time when tourism, one of the major contributors to the economy, has been on a downhill course,” said Bhawani Rana, senior vice-president of the Federation of Nepalese Chambers of Commerce and Industry (FNCCI), speaking Tuesday at an interaction entitled Tourism in the Present Context.

 The FNCCI has also recommended making Kathmandu’s Tribhuvan International Airport (TIA) cost-effective or a free port to encourage international airlines to pass through here.